Glossary

 A market that could not be verified, was unclear, or violated platform rules.
 All users receive refunds, including fees.

-A URL or explanation provided by the creator that helps admins verify the correct outcome of a market.
+A URL or explanation provided by the creator that helps our AI Agent/Admins verify the correct outcome of a market.

 Example: A link to an official scoreboard, election results, or a financial news article.